Softfoot Alpaca Farm in Hindmarsh Valley (near Victor Harbor) and Brownhill Creek Tourist Park

-Not many local tourist parks can claim a pet mascot, except this one.
+Not many local Adelaide tourist parks can claim to have had a pet mascot, except this one.
 Read about Alan the Alpaca’ who lived at Brownhill Creek Tourist Park.

 From alpaca-themed kids’ parties to Matt Cosgrove’s Macca the Alpaca books, the South American animals are proving very ‘on trend’ right now.

 And, as Play & Go discovered, another local alpaca has been getting attention from passers-by lately.
 He’s known as ‘Alan the Alpaca’ and he lives at Brownhill Creek Tourist Park.

 Ashley Pursche, pictured, who helps manage the park, says it was his wife Denise’s idea to get a pet alpaca.

 “Denise said to [tourist park owner] Gavin [Dyer], we need some life in the park apart from human life.
 Who would have thought that we’d get an alpaca?
 [But] we love him dearly because he’s such a little rogue.
 He’s got a character all of his own.”

 They found Alan at a farm in Mount Compass, back in April 2017, when he was six months old.
 He cost about $500.

 A fact sheet at the park describes the early days as though through Alan’s eyes: “When I first moved to the tourist park, I was still very small and being bottle-fed three times a day.
 I slept inside with my human family and especially liked watching Home and Away with them.
 Once I was old enough and too big to sleep inside, my family made me a special area of my own [an open-air pen] to sleep at night.
 I love helping my parents in the kitchen.”